List of Inkigayo Chart winners (2023)

-Besides NewJeans, four other acts ranked more than one single at number one on the chart in 2023.
-Girl group Le Sserafim had two number one singles, achieved with "Unforgiven" and "Eve, Psyche & the Bluebeard's Wife".
-Aespa also had two number one singles in 2023 with their singles "Spicy" and "Drama".
-The latter of which achieved a Triple Crown.
-In addition to Aespa, boy group Seventeen also had two number one singles in 2023: "Super" and "God of Music".
-Ive had four number one singles in 2023, achieved with "Kitsch", "I Am", "Either Way" and "Baddie".
-"I Am" and "Baddie" went on to rank number one three for three weeks each and achieved Triple Crowns.
+Besides NewJeans, four other acts achieved a top ranking for more than one single on the chart in 2023.
+Girl group Le Sserafim had two number-one singles, "Unforgiven" and "Eve, Psyche & the Bluebeard's Wife".
+Aespa also reached the top spot twice in 2023 with "Spicy" and "Drama", the latter of which achieved a triple crown.
+In addition to Aespa, boy group Seventeen also had two singles reach the top spot in 2023: "Super" and "God of Music".
+Ive had four number-one singles in 2023, achieved with "Kitsch", "I Am", "Either Way" and "Baddie".
+"I Am" and "Baddie" went on to rank number one for three straight weeks each and achieved triple crowns.

 Chart history

-NewJeans achieved their first Inkigayo Triple Crowns with "Ditto", "OMG", and "Super Shy".
+NewJeans achieved their first Inkigayo triple crowns with "Ditto", "OMG", and "Super Shy".

 BSS (top), STAYC (middle), and Le Sserafim (bottom) received their first Inkigayo award for "Fighting", "Teddy Bear", and "Unforgiven", respectively.

-Blackpink's Jisoo (top) and BTS's Jungkook (bottom) are the only soloists who have earned a triple crown this year with their debut songs "Flower" and "Seven" respectively.
+Blackpink's Jisoo (top) and BTS's Jungkook (bottom) are the only soloists who earned a triple crown during this year with their debut songs "Flower" and "Seven" respectively.